charlie-tucker1/deepc/README.md

 A from-scratch neural network training engine in C++.
 No frameworks, no BLAS, no dependencies beyond the standard library.
 Every op, gradient, and memory-ownership decision is handwritten and verified by numerical gradient checking.

-Current status: **MNIST MLP trains end-to-end on CPU to 95%+ test accuracy.** Next phase: CUDA backend targeting an RTX 5070.
+Current status: **MNIST MLP trains end-to-end on CPU to 95%+ test accuracy.** CUDA port in progress.

 The point of the project is not MNIST.
 The point is building all the fundamental deep learning machinery by hand: tensor storage, computational graph construction, reverse-mode autodiff, optimizer, data pipeline, and gradcheck.
 Then moving the computational layer to CUDA.